nik-rev/blog/content/blog/2024-10-04_switched_to_helix.md

 There was quite a lot of bloat in my config, a lot of "eye candy" that I ended up getting rid of.
 For instance [noice <!--typos-ignore-->
-.nvim](https://github.com/folke/noice.nvim) which becomes distracting after a while.
+.nvim](https://github.com/folke/noice.nvim) which yes, is really beautiful but at some point it became distracting for me.

 I've been using Neovim for several months by this point and things were starting to settle.
 But every week or so I had to spend **several hours** fixing my configs because a new error arose due to one of my 60+ plugins updating.